celilercan/CarCase/ReadMe.md

 # Car Advert Case

 This application contains a basic car advert list and detail endpoints.
-The app is using .Net Core, ElasticSearch, RabbitMQ & SqlServer and running on docker.
+The app is using .Net Core, Kibana, ElasticSearch, RabbitMQ & SqlServer and running on docker.

+Errors logging to kibana.

 You can run the application with the following command;
 ```